hishamco/WebForms/README.md

 # WebForms
-ASP.NET Core Web Forms is MVC alternative that use event-driven programming for building dynamic web application
+ASP.NET Core Web Forms is MVC alternative that use event-driven programming model for building dynamic web application

 ### What is this?
 This is just a prototype for building a new programming model for ASP.NET Core (alternative for MVC), that use event-driven programming.
 It's simillar to previous ASP.NET Web Forms that we know and love, with new flavour